ericlombardo/simply_give/README.md

 # SimplyGive

-Simply Give was designed to help people who want to give to causes that they beleive in but don't know what all their options are.
-This program solves that problem by giving the user a easy to navigate interface that give them access to thousands of projects that charities are currently working on.
-When you find a project or charity that you align with, you are taken directly to the project site (on Global Giving website) or directly to the charities website where you give to the cause.
+Simply Give was designed to help people who want to give to causes that they beleive in, but don't know where to start.
+This program aims to solves that problem by providing a user friendly interface with access to thousands of projects that charities are currently working on.
+When you find a project or charity that speaks to you, you are taken directly to the project site (on Global Giving website) or directly to the charity's website where you Simply Give to the cause.

 ## Installation